xvzc/SpoofDPI/docs/user-guide/cli-reference/cache-shards.md

 ## Description

-Specifies the number of shards used for the cache. (default: 32)
+Specifies the number of shards used for the cache. `(default: 32, max: 255)`

 Cached data (e.g., DNS records) must be thread-safe.
 To avoid lock contention, SpoofDPI stores data across multiple shards.